ertval/groupie-tracker/.github/prompt.md

 Read the codebase.
 Check for redundant, dublicate or overly complex code.
 Then check the package and folder/file structure if it can be simplified for better performance.
 You should use only idiomatic go and kiss priciple in your refactoring. think ultrahard and create an md plan

 Propose a project restructuring into packages/folders/files such that its simpler and easer to maintain following Idiomatic Go best practices and KISS principles.
-Think Ultrahard for this and then store your plan in a md file.
+Think Ultrahard for this and then store your plan in a md file that starts with your name.